-Are you going to kvetch about how old you’re getting and how nice it would be to be young again, or will you accept it, embrace it and take all those years of things you’ve experienced to keep making yourself more and more amazing with the passage of time?
+Are you going to kvetch about how old you’re getting and how nice it would be to be young again, or will you accept it, embrace it and take all those years of things you’ve experienced to keep making yourself more and more amazing over time?
 (HINT: Option 2 is WAY BETTER.)

 You can’t change the direction that time flows in — well, unless you have a Delorean, you’re Erica Strange, the God of War… okay, let’s say that MOST of us can’t change the flow of time — so strap in for the ride and make it the best one that you possibly can!